Pakistan

 Jan 2024: Iran used ballistic missiles and drones to attack a militant group in western Pakistan.

-Dec 2023: Crew report of GPS spoofing around OPLA/Lahore airport.
+Dec 2023 - ongoing: First crew reports start two emerge of GPS spoofing around OPLA/Lahore airport.

 Feb-Aug 2019: Pakistan closed its airspace to overflights, following escalating clashes with India in the disputed Kashmir region, with numerous airstrikes on both sides.